 This tutorial gives an overview of the key sources, print and online, for researching customary international law.
 It covers finding evidence of state practice in the records of states' foreign relations and diplomatic practice, and in legislation concerning international obligations.
 It also looks at researching the practice of the UN Security Council, UN General Assembly and UN human rights committees.
 The learning outcomes are based on the International Association of Law Libraries’ Guidelines for Public International Law Research Instruction.
 This tutorial was created by Hester Swift, Foreign and International Law Librarian at IALS.

 This tutorial covers the fundamentals of treaty research; finding treaties, checking status and party information, understanding treaty citations and tracing travaux preparatoires.
 It focuses on authoritative sources of treaties in print and online.
 The learning outcomes are based on the International Association of Law Libraries’ Guidelines for Public International Law Research Instruction.
-This tutorial was created by Lisa Davies, Access Librarian at IALS.
+This tutorial was created by Lisa Davies, former Access Librarian at IALS.

 This tutorial offers a general overview of the role of the international courts and their decisions.
 It covers a selection of international courts, information on their history, sources of further information, where to find basic documents including relevant treaties and statutes, how to locate printed/online reports of cases and sources for further background reading.
 This tutorial was created by Katherine Read, Principal Library Assistant at IALS.

 This is a collection of three short tutorials:

 - Finding legal journal articles using a citation